Date : June 1st – June 4th, 2007

 Living Room

 “Sometimes human perception is not logical and realistic.
-Memories, feelings, and experiences many times cover the perception within the brain analyses.”
+Memories, feelings,

 Eric Dalimarta